mederhoo-script/zero_day/README.md

 UBUNTUN DUAL BOOTING
 ## Overview

-This project aims to [provide a brief description of the project and its objectives].
-It focuses on [explain the main focus or problem the project addresses] and aims to [outline the intended outcomes or deliverables].
+This project aims to guard you on Ubuntu installation

 ## Features